-When planning out your visit to the Acropolis of Athens there are 2 distinct locations you can visit, Acropolis Hill and the Acropolis Museum.
+When planning out your visit to Athens don’t miss visiting Acropolis Hill and the Acropolis Museum.
 For this article we are going to focus on Acropolis Hill and what you should and need to know about this spectacular location.

 Visiting Acropolis Hill: